SumoLogic/cloud-siem-content-catalog/rules/MATCH-S00952.md

 # [Rules](README.md): GitHub - Administrator Added or Invited

 ## Description
 Detects additions or invitations of GitHub Administrators.
 Illegitimate addition of administrative users could be an indication of priviledge escalation or persistence by adversaries.
+This detection was developed utilizing GitHub Enterprise Audit logging.
+Refer to https://help.sumologic.com/docs/integrations/app-development/github/#collecting-logs-for-github for instructions on ingesting GitHub Enterprise Audit logs.

 ## Additional Details
 |Detail|Value|